Prakruthi-G-H/java-Programs/README.md

 5. Modify the code and experiment with the logic to improve your understanding.

 ## 📈 Learning Progress
-This repository is continuously updated as I practice and learn new Java concepts More programs and advanced Java concepts will be added progressively
+This repository is continuously updated as I practice and learn new Java concepts.

+More programs and advanced Java concepts will be added progressively.

 ## 👩‍💻 Author